 And, a complete stranger sat down and told me a story about my father.

 My dad worked as an Electrician for Local 3 and was going to school at night to become a lawyer.
-After he passed the bar exam he sued Local 3 for the rights of the electrical workers.
+After he passed the bar exam he sued Local 3 for the rights of the workers.
 Local 3 was infuriated because they didn’t want to dish out more money or benefits to the workers.
 The local 3 “henchmen” would wait for my father, wielding bats and link chains.
 They threatened his life on a daily basis and told him to give up his fight against the union or he and his family would suffer the consequences.
-He got into quite a few physical fights with the tough guys.
+He got into quite a few physical altercations with the tough guys.
 But, my dad stood his ground.
-He fought the union until they gave the workers the rights they deserved.
+He fought the union, in the streets and in the courthouse, until they gave the workers the rights they deserved.
 Today Local 3 has one of the best benefit packages for their workers because of my father’s steadfast determination to stand up and fight injustice.

-Every day that I worked in that bar another electrician would come into the bar just to shake my hand, tell me their name, and ask me to relay their “thanks” to my father.
-Some of the older guys would sit and tell me stories about my legendary dad.
+Every day I worked in that bar another electrician would come in just to shake my hand, tell me their name, and ask me to relay their “thanks” to my dad.
+Some of the older guys would sit and tell me stories about him.
 On the outside I listened to these stories, but on the inside, I didn’t let any of it penetrate my heart.
-At that time in my life I hated my dad.
-I didn’t understand him at all!
+At that time in my life I hated my dad and didn’t understand him at all!

 My father taught me that loyalty and love are synonymous.